 |$100M to $1B||$15,000|

-No. Even if you don’t own patents, you can still be sued using others’ patents; by joining LOT you would be protected against PAE litigation involving any of the assets that are in our members’ portfolios.
+No, you do not have to own patents to join our community.
+Several companies have joined purely for the defensive value of LOT.
+Even if you don’t own patents, you can still be approached by PAEs and accused of infringing patents.
+By joining LOT you would be protected against PAE litigation involving any of the assets that are in our members’ portfolios.

-Any company withdrawing from LOT Network keeps any licenses and releases to patents that were transferred, directly or indirectly, to a PAE from within LOT Network while that company was a member, but not to patents transferred to a PAE after its withdrawal.
+But if a company were to decide they want to withdraw, they can.
+The withdrawing company keeps any licenses and releases to LOT Network assets they overlapped with that were transferred, directly or indirectly, to a PAE while that company was a member.

-Likewise, any withdrawing company’s pre-withdrawal patents remain subject to the obligations of the LOT Agreement, even after withdrawal, but only with respect to the LOT Network members existing at the time of the withdrawal.
-If, for example, a new company joins LOT Network after another company leaves, that new company will not receive a license to any patents the first company subsequently sells to a PAE.
+If a new company joins LOT Network after another company leaves, that new company will not receive a license to any patents the withdrawing company subsequently sells to a PAE.
 Thus, it is beneficial for companies to join earlier to maximize their coverage opportunity under the LOT Agreement.

-Patents acquired by a company after withdrawing from LOT Network are not subject to the LOT Agreement.
+Patents acquired more than 6 months after a company withdraws from LOT Network are not subject to the LOT Agreement.

 PAEs have been estimated to cost companies tens of billions of dollars a year, with small or medium sized companies incurring a significant portion of these costs.
 While small companies may have smaller revenues to target, the high costs of litigation may have a disproportionate impact.

-- If the acquirer is not an active LOT Network member but the acquirer joins LOT Network within six months, the acquired LOT Network member’s participation in LOT Network without interruption.
+If the acquirer is not an active LOT Network member but chooses to join LOT Network within six months, the acquired LOT Network member’s participation in LOT Network continues without interruption.

-- If the acquirer chooses not to join within the six month period following the closing of the acquisition, its patents do not become subject to the LOT Agreement merely by virtue of having acquired control of a LOT Network participant, and the acquired LOT Network member will be deemed to have withdrawn from LOT Network.
+If the acquirer chooses not to join within the six-month period following the closing of the acquisition, the acquirer’s patents do not become subject to the LOT Agreement merely by virtue of having acquired control of a LOT Network participant, and the acquired LOT Network member will be deemed to have withdrawn from LOT Network.
 Thus, LOT Network is not a poison pill for companies.